seek-oss/logger/.changeset/loud-moles-push.md

 Export `createLogger` as a named export

 This improves forward compatibility with TypeScript & ESM.
-We've left the default export in place and there is no immediate need to migrate existing codebases.
+While the named export is recommended, there is no immediate need to migrate existing codebases, and we've left the default export in place.

 **Migration:**